EgbertLudema/tttextreme_app/README.md

 # What I've done:

 >**Note**: All Screens and other sources are build in "/src/", and I updated the "App.tsx" file!
+I developed the app using a android studio emulator(I haven't tested anything on IOS yet).

 ## Build a LandingScreen:
 First I build a landing screen.
 On the landing screen the user should be able to pick either to play as a guest or login.
+Clicking on the guest button directs the user to the Main Navigator.
+The main navigator shows the GuestScreen if the user is not logged in.
+The Login button redirects the user to LoginScreen.

+## Guest screen:
+As soon you the user enters the guest screen they get to see 2 buttons (classic and extreme) that alternate the board between the classic and extreme version of the game.
+The games played is offline(local).

+## Login screen:
+Before I could build a login screen I had to build a API on my server.
+Currently I have 1 API call that gathers the userinfo of the given username.

+The login screen contains a form where the user can fill in their cridentials.
+Once the user clicks the login button JS tries to fetch the API response sending the login cridentials.
+The API compares the send password with the password of the username it gathered from the database.
+If it's a match the response is succes and the user is being redirected to the Main Navigation.

+## Main Navigation
+The Main navigator is the bottom menu of the app and handles showing different screens.
+It also checks if the user logged in or not.
+If so is shows the UserScreen and if not it shows the GuestScreen.

+## UserScreen
+Currently I'm working on the UserScreen.
+So nothing to see here :P

+>**Note**: All below is documentation for developing the app!!!!

 # Getting Started(Building the app)